Modular R Code with box — A Modern Module System

 models$linear$fit(data)

-When you’re actively developing a module, use box::reload() to pick up changes without restarting R:
+When you’re actively developing a module, use box::reload() to pick up changes without restarting R. This eliminates the slow edit-restart cycle that makes module development tedious and lets you experiment with function logic quickly:

 box::use(utils/cleaning)